peterradev/BookStoreV2/README.md

 # BookStoreV2

-Authors: Peter Radv, Juan Arroyo
+Authors: Peter Radev, Juan Arroyo

 A project from our Web Services couse at Loyola.